Ripon College Policy Prohibiting Harassment Including Sexual Harassment

 Information for Employees

 Ripon College has classified all employees as Mandatory Reporters of any knowledge they have that a member of the community is experiencing harassment, discrimination, and/or retaliation.
-The section below on Mandated Reporting details which employees have this responsibility and their duties, accordingly.
-Ripon College students who also work for Ripon College are not Mandated Reports, except for Resident Assistants (RAs).
+Ripon College students who also work for Ripon College are not Mandatory Reporters, except for Resident Assistants (RAs).
+Upon awareness of a possible Title IX concern, Mandatory Reporters must contact Michele A. Wittler, Title IX Coordinator, via email at [email protected] or phone at 920-748-8119 (office) or 920-858-4549 (cell).

 Inquiries may be made externally to: